mariojvargas/csg-aks-training/labs/day1-labs/03-create-aks-cluster.md

 ## Create AKS cluster

 This is a very simple step, yet very powerful, as all the intricacies of configuring and installing a Kubernetes Cluster are abstracted out for you.
 Behind the scenes, Azure uses [ACS Engine](https://github.com/Azure/acs-engine) for creating the cluster.
-ACS Engine, not to be confused for Azure Container Services (ACS), is an open utility for generating ARM Templates for Docker-enabled clusters, such as Kubernetes.
+ACS Engine, not to be confused with Azure Container Services (ACS), is an open source utility for generating ARM Templates for Docker-enabled clusters, such as Kubernetes.
 It's worth noting that AKS *is* the replacement for Azure Container Services.
 Confusing...
 We know.

 1. On your workstation (Linux VM or equivalent *nix environment), open the terminal.